Lukhausen/Lepus/typst/supercharged-dhbw/chapters/data_augumentation.typ

 ]
 )

 This pattern of structural misinterpretation demonstrated remarkable consistency across multiple experimental iterations (15/15 outputs), revealing a fundamental constraint in the model's capacity to infer unified grid structures from space-delimited representations.
-Instead of recognizing the spatial relationships that define grid structures, the model interpreted each line as containing discrete, unrelated values—essentially decomposing the two-dimensional representation into a one-dimensional sequence and thereby losing the critical spatial context necessary for abstract pattern recognition.
+Instead of recognizing the spatial relationships that define grid structures, the model interpreted each line as containing discrete, unrelated values, essentially decomposing the two-dimensional representation into a one-dimensional sequence and thereby losing the critical spatial context necessary for abstract pattern recognition.

 == Optimizing the Prompt Structure